RMangel-VRT/HPCRM/replit.md

 #### Ticket Notifications System
 An in-app notification system for ticket assignments, completions, and due date reminders.
 Notifications are stored in `ticket_notifications` and triggered by assignment, completion, and a background service for due dates.
 Users can view, mark as read, and navigate to related tickets from a header dropdown.

+#### First-Time Setup Flow
+When deployed to production with an empty database (no users), the app automatically shows a setup page instead of login.
+This allows the first admin to create their company and account.
+The setup page creates the company, admin user, company membership, and default settings, then auto-logs in.
+Once any user exists, the setup page becomes inaccessible for security.

 ## External Dependencies

 - **UI Component Libraries:** Radix UI, Shadcn/ui, Lucide React, CMDK